 Financial or Personal Withdrawals: Students may voluntarily withdraw for financial, medical, or personal reasons.
 The student should complete a Withdrawal Form, an exit interview, and an appointment with the financial aid and business offices.

-Counseled Withdrawal: A student may request and be granted a counseled withdrawal from the college.
+Counseled Withdrawal: A student may request and be granted a counseled withdrawal from the university.
 If, in the judgment of both the dean of the college and the dean of students or designee, it is either in the student’s best interest or the best interest of the college, a student will be granted a counseled withdrawal.
 A Withdrawal Form should be completed and an exit interview held.
-In addition, an appointment must be held with the financial aid and the business offices of the college.
+In addition, an appointment must be held with the financial aid and the business offices of the university.

 Effect of Withdrawal, Suspension, or Dismissal: When students withdraw or are suspended or dismissed, all outstanding temporary grades (NR or I) will be converted to permanent grades based on the instructors’ assessments of work completed as of the date of withdrawal.
 Current work in progress will be dropped or changed to W (withdrawal), depending on the effective date of withdrawal.
 Students who are completing off-campus will be withdrawn after their Mary Baldwin academic record has been inactive for one calendar year from the last additions to the academic record.